What is Tenant Participation | How you can get involved | Tenant Network | Feedback | Tenant Participation Policy |

 Tenant Advisory Group (TAG)

 The tenant advisory group is a way you can have a say in how the organisation responds to your needs.
 TAG’s are also a forum for tenants to raise issues, discuss options, plan actions and advocate for support to improve their quality of life and that of their neighbours and the broader community.
 TAG members provide feedback about how Link can improve our services and ensure that decision making at Link Housing is guided by well informed input from existing tenants.
-You can read our factsheet on involvement in TAG here.

 Regional meetings and Block meetings